neurodynamic/react_rails_webpack/README.md

     $ rails g react_rails_webpack:install

-This will setup a basic react integration with some example components (one standard react component and one using react with redux) under (a client folder)[lib/react_rails_webpack/client] in your project's root.
+This will setup a basic react integration with some example components (one standard react component and one using react with redux) under [a client folder](lib/react_rails_webpack/client) in your project's root.
 Once the generator's run is done, run the commands below (from your project's root):

 **Note**: Make sure you have [node](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your machine before running these.